Rose Island Lighthouse

 The lighthouse and grounds are open daily during the summer months, with transportation to the island available aboard the Jamestown-Newport Ferry, which also makes stops at Jamestown, Newport, and Fort Adams.

-The Rose Island Lighthouse Foundation provides information on day trips or overnight stays.
+The Rose Island Lighthouse Foundation provides tours and information on day trips or overnight stays.

 Newport is Rhode Island’s gateway for tourists with concerts and events. |